slawekmikula/flightgear-addon-linuxtrack/readme.md

 Linuxtrack software.
 It is add-on encapsulation for protocol included in the original software https://github.com/uglyDwarf/linuxtrack/tree/master/doc/fgfs

-# Istallation
+# Installation

-- extract zip (if downloaded as a zip) to a given location.
+* extract zip (if downloaded as a zip) to a given location.
 For example let's say we have /myfolder/addons/thisaddon with contents of this addon.
-- run flightgear with --addon directive or add it in the Launcher application in 'Add-On' section.
+* run flightgear with --addon directive **OR** add it in the Launcher application in 'Add-On' section and enable it via checkbox near the addon info.

 Code:
 ```